The DUP: Ulster’s fifth column.

 - Ian Paisley shared government offices with his arch-enemy and a former IRA Chief of Staff, Martin McGuinness

-- Ian Paisley went on to establish a close friendship with Martin McGuinness.
+- Ian Paisley and his successor, Peter Robinson, went on to establish a close friendship with Martin McGuinness.

 - Northern Ireland voted to remain in the EU in 2016 against the DUP’s advice and contrary to the overall UK vote.